VIDEO: Morning fire engulfs Shadow Wood Drive home - The Vicksburg Post

 VIDEO: Morning fire engulfs Shadow Wood Drive home

-Warren County fire units battled a raging house fire early Thursday on Shadow Wood Lane.
+Warren County fire units battled a raging house fire early Thursday on Shadow Wood Drive.

-The home, located at 7 Shadow Wood Lane, was fully-involved when units with the Fisher Ferry Fire Department arrived.
+The home, located at 7 Shadow Wood Drive, was fully-involved when units with the Fisher Ferry Fire Department arrived.

 All of the residents of the home escaped and there did not appear to be any injuries.
 There was no immediate word on the cause of the fire.